juxor/afaq/markdown/secH6.md

-of the problem was that the Bolsheviks were simply ignorant of peasant life (as one historian put it, _"the deeply held views of the party on class struggle had overcome the need for evidence."_ [Christopher Read, **From Tsar to Soviet**, p.
+of the problem was that the Bolsheviks were simply ignorant of peasant life (as one historian put it, _"the deeply held views of the party on class struggle had overcome the need for evidence."_ [Christopher Read, **From Tsar to Soviets**, p.
 225]).
 Lenin, for example, thought that inequality in the villages was much, much higher than it actually was, a mistaken assumption which drove the unpopular and counter-productive "Committees of Poor Peasants" (kombedy) policy of 1918.
 Rather than a countryside dominated by a few rich